Iced Tea is the Bomb on a Hot Summer’s Day

 - Add the ice cubes, pour into glasses and sip away.

-- If you like your drinks sweet, you can add a little sugar or sweetener of your choice to taste.
-The peach slices and strawberries, however is enough for me.
+If you like your drinks sweet, you can add a little sugar or sweetener of your choice to taste.
+The peach slices and strawberries, however are enough for me.